 - Multidisciplinary approach.
 Mayo Clinic brings together the expertise of doctors who treat blood and lymph vessel disorders (vascular surgeons and vascular medicine specialists), radiologists who perform medical procedures (interventional radiologists) and doctors who treat heart disease (cardiologists) to diagnose and treat mesenteric ischemia.
 This collaborative approach ensures that you receive a thorough evaluation and treatment tailored to your unique needs.

-- Diagnostic expertise.
-Mesenteric ischemia can be mistaken for other disorders.
-Mayo Clinic has doctors who specialize in diagnosing and imaging the blood vessel (vascular) system.
+- Comprehensive diagnosis.
+Mesenteric ischemia is uncommon and can be mistaken for other disorders.
+Mayo Clinic has doctors who specialize in imaging the blood vessel (vascular) system.
 Detailed imaging is key to making an accurate diagnosis and to planning treatment, and may include Doppler ultrasound, CT angiography, MR angiography and mesenteric angiogram.

 Locations, travel and lodging

 Mayo Clinic has major campuses in Phoenix and Scottsdale, Arizona; Jacksonville, Florida; and Rochester, Minnesota.
 The Mayo Clinic Health System has dozens of locations in several states.

 For more information on visiting Mayo Clinic, choose your location below:

 Mayo Clinic works with hundreds of insurance companies and is an in-network provider for millions of people.

 In most cases, Mayo Clinic doesn't require a physician referral.
 Some insurers require referrals, or may have additional requirements for certain medical care.
 All appointments are prioritized on the basis of medical need.

 Please contact your insurance company to verify medical coverage and to obtain any needed authorization prior to your visit.
 Often, your insurer's customer service number is printed on the back of your insurance card.